bancha001/bluemix-buildpack-meteor-v2/README.md

   instances: 1
 ```

-In .meteor folder, open the platforms file then remove the ios and android entries
+* In .meteor folder, open the platforms file then remove the ios and android entries (if there exist)
 Run
 ```
 cf push testmeteor -b https://github.com/bancha001/bluemix-buildpack-meteor1